Basel Committee on Banking Supervision (BCBS)

 credit risk + market risk + operational risk

-- the quality of the control infrastructure
+- The strength of the bank’s control systems

 How Basel I, II, and III Work